gabrielmcg/Docker-docs/ops/README.md

 </li>

-<li class="li">Turn the VM into a template by right-clicking on your VM and selecting <code class="ph codeph">Template -&lt; Convert to Template</code>.
+<li class="li">Turn the VM into a template by right-clicking on your VM and selecting <code class="ph codeph">Template -&gt; Convert to Template</code>.
 This will create a new template visible under VM Templates in Folders, ready for future use.
 </li>